mcncm/largo/README.md

+> [!NOTE]
+> I'm making this repository public to show off my work, but I'm no longer working on or maintaining this in any way!
+Not only is it an absurdly uphill battle, it's one that's no longer worth fighting.
+[Typst](https://typst.app) exists, and it solves 90% of my problems with TeX.
+I'm glad someone bit that bullet.

 # Largo

 Largo is a (La)TeX build tool I'm writing to bring an "it just works" experience to my (*my*, not your) TeX projects, namely my papers, talks, and thesis.
 It was inspired by the eminently pleasant `cargo` build tool for the Rust programming language.
 In fact, I like `cargo` so much that `largo` is practically a clone, although I've never looked at the source code of the former.
 You might say it's a bit of `cargo`-cult software.